 Humans are not the only victim to snakebites.
 Snakes tend to feel threatened in the presence of domesticated animals as well and may often lash to bite them as well.
 Research found that dogs are more likely to die from snakebites than cats.

-Many Australians also have backyard chicken coops, which attract quite a lot of their predators including cats, hawks, foxes, even snakes.
+Many Australians also wonder, do chicken coops attract snakes?
+It is because most of them have backyard chicken coops, which attract quite a lot of their predators including cats, hawks, and foxes.
 Chicken eggs, adults and even younglings serve as a great source of nutrition for snakes, so the most common reason why a snake might get inside a coop is hunger.

 Additionally, snakes enter chicken coops to quench their thirst as water is almost always available inside coops as well as for shelter.
 Large snakes can devour live chickens, while venomous snakes may endanger chickens through lethal bites.
 Moreover, humans, especially children are often taken by surprise when they casually reach down to bring out an egg or two and find a hiding snake in the bedding.
 Either way, we definitely want to avoid snakes inside a chicken coop!